 \section{Experiments}

-\textbf{Datasets:} \, Typical IID datasets do not have associated thermal images.
-Therefore, we collected visible-thermal image pairs from several complex outdoor scenes with challenging illumination, which we use for qualitative evaluation.
-Obtaining ground truth albedo and shading for real outdoor scenes is impractical.
-Therefore, for quantitative evaluation, we collected images of a color chart under different illumination - white LED light, incandescent bulb and sunlight.
-We also evaluate on the dataset from JLHT-Video~\cite{joint_light_and_heat_transport}, which contains four scenes of a color chart under different illuminations and pseudo ground-truth for a \emph{Painted-Mask} scene.
+\textbf{Datasets.} As IID datasets lack associated thermal images, we construct the \dataset dataset for qualitative evaluation.
+Obtaining ground truth albedo and shading for real-world scenes is impractical.
+Therefore, for quantitative evaluation, we collected images of a color chart under different illuminations: white LED light, incandescent bulb and sunlight.
+We also evaluate on the JoLHT-Video dataset~\cite{joint_light_and_heat_transport}, which contains four color-chart scenes under varied illuminations and a \emph{Painted-Mask} scene.